liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. a gunman killed three students and critically injured five others
 1. shelter materials like blankets, carpets, mattresses
 1. the earthquake death toll in Syria and Turkey has now soared above 39,000 people
-1. 4 day straight
 1. I hope the rest of your day goes well
 1. enjoy the rest of your day
 1. out of kindness
-1. watch videos or listern to podcasts
 1. I personally side with them
 1. the success of the project relies on the premise that there is a market demand for the product
 1. the premise of the argument was that all humans have the right to basic healthcare